elkadata/cdi/README.md

 ####    a.
 Deployment

-- I've used dionmadyasta/nodejs-web-service:1 for the container that will be run in depoyment
+- I've used dionmadyasta/nodejs-web-service:1 for the docker image that will be run in depoyment
 - and dionmadyasta/nodejs-web-service:1 has been pushed on the docker-hub

 ####    b.
 Service